 with credentials, access was granted to a shared Service Account

-Starting in March 2019, we’re going to start requiring BigQuery customers to create their own Service Accounts and provide us with those credentials instead.
+Segment now requires BigQuery customers to create their own Service Accounts and provide the app with those credentials instead.
 In addition, any attempts to update warehouse connection settings will also require these credentials.
-This effectively deprecates the shared Service Account, and in the future it will be deactivated completely.
+This effectively deprecates the shared Service Account.

 BigQuery charges based on the amount of data scanned by your queries.
-Views are a derived view over your tables that we use for de-duplication of events.
-Therefore, we recommend you query a specific view whenever possible to avoid duplicate events and historical objects.
-It’s important to note that BigQuery views are not cached:
+Views are a derived view over your tables that Segment uses for de-duplication of events.
+Therefore, Segment recommends you query a specific view whenever possible to avoid duplicate events and historical objects.
+It’s important to note that BigQuery views aren’t cached.

 BigQuery’s views are logical views, not materialized views, which means that the query that defines the view is re-executed every time the view is queried.
 Queries are billed according to the total amount of data in all table fields referenced directly or indirectly by the top-level query.